tatsu-lab/alpaca_eval/README.md

   should
   contain the keys `instruction` and `output`.
 - **annotators_config**: This is the annotator to use (e.g., `alpaca_eval_gpt4` or `claude`
-  or `chatgpt_fn`). `alpaca_eval_gpt4` (
+  or `chatgpt_fn`). `alpaca_eval_gpt4_turbo_fn` (
-  default) has the
-  highest agreement rate with our human annotation data. `claude` has a decent agreement and is free for academics. `chatgpt_fn` is the worst of the three, but is available to everyone, cheap, and has 2x larger context window (16K tokens).
+  default for AlpacaEval 2.0) has a high agreement rate with our human annotation data, large context size, and is pretty cheap. `alpaca_eval_gpt4` ( default for AlpacaEval) has a slightly higher agreement rate with our human annotation data but is more expensive. `claude` has a decent agreement and is free for academics.
 For a comparison of annotators see [here](#evaluators).
 - **reference_outputs**:  The outputs of the reference model.
 Same format as `model_outputs`.
 By default, this is `text-davinci003` outputs on
-  AlpacaEval dataset.
+  AlpacaEval dataset for AlpacaEval and `gpt4_turbo` for AlpacaEval 2.0.
 - **output_path**: Path for saving annotations and leaderboard.

 If you don't have the model outputs, you can